 You’ve just gotten married; congratulations!
 Now that the wedding has passed, consider joint finances with your spouse, like joining bank accounts and merging credit cards.
 It's not as exciting as sampling wedding cake, but in the long run, it is much more important.

-So you just got married.
-Congratulations!
-Now that your wedding and all its surrounding activities have passed (without a hitch, right?), it’s time to take a closer look at what marriage means for you and your spouse when it comes to finances.
-It's not as exciting as wedding cake sampling, but in the long run, much more important.
-The first step is the obvious one of sharing everything with one another.
-Inform your partner of your salary, investments, debts, and credit score.
-It will be easier to make your shared financial action plan when you’re aware of each other’s details.
+Now that you’ve taken some time to get settled in as a newly married couple, it’s time to take a closer look at what marriage means for you and your spouse when it comes to finances.
+Don’t be afraid to inform your partner of your salary, your investments, your debts, and your credit score.
+It will be easier to make shared financial decisions when you’re both aware of each other’s details.

-As a married couple, you might have double paychecks (and double debt), but in any scenario, you're a partnership and should team up on handleing debt together.
-Sit down and be strategic about approaching what you owe, how much, and to whom.
+As a married couple, you might have double paychecks (and double debt), but in any scenario, you're a partnership, and you should team up on handling debt.
+Sit down and be strategic about approaching what you owe—how much and to whom.
 Next, devise a plan that best helps you start crossing debts off your IOU list.

-"The two most common systems of debt paydown are called "The Avalanche" and "The Snowball" methods."
+The two most common systems of debt paydown are called "The Avalanche" and "The Snowball" methods.

 Investing is an important point of discussion for newlyweds, and it should continue throughout marriage.
 Retirement may seem to be a lifetime away, but it's not that far off in reality, so start your marriage on the right foot and begin preparing.